thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 the manufacturing inspection (acceptance) criteria should be specified within this range.**

-Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law in that they provide a nominally linear relationship between force and deflection.
+Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law which provides a nominally linear relationship between force and deflection.
 However, in the real world there are limitations.

 When compression springs are compressed beyond roughly 80% of available deflection,